kgaughan/aoc/2022/day11/README.md

 In this example, the two most active monkeys inspected items 101 and 105 times.
 The level of _monkey business_ in this situation can be found by multiplying these together: `_10605_`.

 Figure out which monkeys to chase by counting how many items they inspect over 20 rounds. _What is the level of monkey business after 20 rounds of stuff-slinging simian shenanigans?_

+Your puzzle answer was `55944`.

+The first half of this puzzle is complete!
+It provides one gold star: *